antmicro/m2-oculink-adapter/README.md

 ## Overview

-This project includes PCB design files that define a simple M.2 (key-M) to OCuLink adapter.
+This project includes PCB design files that define a simple M.2 (M-key) to OCuLink adapter.
 It can be used for connecting the on-board PCIe M.2 slots with remote PCIe devices via OCuLink cables.
 This board has been designed to be compatible with Antmicro's [Jetson Orin Baseboard](https://github.com/antmicro/jetson-orin-baseboard).